 Use of LLCs to Structure and Fund Buy-Sell Agreements

-In a recent Private Letter Ruling, PLR 200747002, the IRS accepted a strategy that has the advantages of both cross-purchase and redemption agreements without the disadvantages of either.
+In an IRS Private Letter Ruling, PLR 200747002, the IRS accepted a strategy that has the advantages of both cross-purchase and redemption agreements without the disadvantages of either.
 With this structure, the members sign a cross-purchase agreement and form an LLC, taxed as a partnership, to own the life insurance.
 The cross-purchase agreement and LLC operating agreement have provisions that reference each other.

 Special provisions of the LLC include: